davidizzle/GSoC-Dagger.jl-Blog/README.md

 #### *Enter: DAGs*

-Dagger has recently been incorporating streaming functionality in its `jps/stream2` branch, which allows users to implement task DAGs through a streaming queue of tasks (see examples below).
+Dagger has recently been incorporating streaming functionality in its `jps/stream2` branch, which allows users to implement task Directed Acyclic Graphs (DAGs) through a streaming queue of tasks (see examples below).
 Again, these *streaming* tasks can then seamlessly be deployed in a multi-threaded, multi-process fashion which can also leverage a heterogeneous set of computing resources.

 ![image](dags.png)